krewrov/datacleaning/README.md

 It contains the following files:

-  run_analysis.R    the R program written to clean data file
+- run_analysis.R:    the R program written to clean data file

-  tidy.txt          output file containing cleansed data
+-  tidy.txt:         output file containing cleansed data

+- code.book:         file containing description of feasures in tidy.txt

 Here are the data for the project: